myokoym/mirelutter/README.md

-# Mireru - Flexible File Viewer Keyboard Friend
+# Mirelutter - Flexible File Viewer Keyboard Friend

-A file viewer with a focus on flexibility by Ruby/GTK3.
+A file viewer with a focus on flexibility by Ruby/Clutter.

 A friend of a keyboard.

+(This is a [mireru](https://github.com/myokoym/mireru)'s clone.)

 ## Requirements